heche-psb/fossiler/README.md

 K. Ozaki.
 (1974).
 Miocene floras of the Pacific side of central Japan (I) Inkyoyama flora.
 Science Reports of the Yokohama National University, Section II, 21: 1-21.

+K. R. Johnson.
+(2003).
+Denver Museum of Nature & Science archival records of Kirk Johnson fieldwork in Cretaceous rocks of the Rocky Mountain region.

 L. Duarte and R.Silva Santos (1993).
 Plant and fish megafossils of the Codó Formation, Parnaıba Basin, NE Brazil.
 Cretaceous Research, 14(6): 735-746.

 L.-d.
 Xing, J. D. Harris, G. D. Gierlinski, W.-m.
 Wang, Z.-y.
 Wang and D.-q.
 Li.
 (2011).
 Middle Cretaceous non–avian theropod trackways from the southern margin of the Sichuan Basin, China.
 Acta Palaeontologica Sinica, 50(4): 470-480.

 Leticia Karina Povilauskas (2013).
 Palinología de Angiospermas de la Formación Monte Chico (Cretácico Superior) de la Provincia de Santa Cruz, Argentina.
 Revista Brasileira de Paleontologia 16(1): 115-126.

 L.F.
 Ward.
 (1899).
-The Cretaceous formation of the Black Hills as as indicated by the fossil plants.
+The Cretaceous formation of the Black Hills as indicated by the fossil plants.
 Cretaceous Formation of the Black Hills.

 Liu Mu-ling 1983, The late Upper Cretaceous to Palaeogene sporen pollen assemblages from the Furao area, Heilongjiang Province.Bulletin of the Shenyang Institute of Geology and Mineral Resources, Chinese Academy of Geological Sciences, 7: 99-132.